 - Non-registration: If you are unable to attend for a semester or more at UNH you have a couple of options.
 See our non-registration policy for more details

-UNH ID: You UNH ID card identifies you, verifies your status as a graduate student at UNH, and can provide you with many discounts.
+Your UNH ID card identifies you, verifies your status as a graduate student at UNH, and can provide you with many discounts.
 Students may have their ID card issued at the Dining/ID Card office located in Holloway Commons Room 101.
 When having your ID picture taken, please indicate that you are a graduate student.
 Bring a picture ID (driver’s license, passport, or other government issued ID) for verification of identity.

-UNH Email: Your UNH Email address is the official address used for all communication from UNH and you are responsible for checking this account for email from University offices.
+Your UNH Email address is the official address used for all communication from UNH and you are responsible for checking this account for email from University offices.
 You can find more information about setting up and using your Wildcat UNH email address by visiting the UNH Student Email Website.

-With all the meal plan options available for busy graduate students, UNH Dining guarantees that you will never go hungry!
+With all of the meal plan options available for busy graduate students, UNH Dining guarantees that you will never go hungry!
 Choose from one of the Unlimited Access Meal Plans, which include the convenience of Dining Dollars and guest passes or select one of the many Graduate Student Meal Plans to choose a set number of meals.

 The University of New Hampshire Memorial Union Building is the official State War Memorial.
-As the "heart of campus," the Memorial Union provides services, conveniences and amenities to enhance the quality of life at UNH for all students.
+As the "heart of campus," the Memorial Union provides services, conveniences, and amenities to enhance the quality of life at UNH for all students.